tonysneed/FloridaPower.Samples/02-Serialization/1-Serialization/ReadMe.txt

    - Use Fiddler or another client to submit an HTTP request with an Accept header of application/json
      > Uri: http://localhost:57986/api/Persons/1
+	 > Note the port must match that of the web project
    - Note that Json property names are title cased

 2. Add code to the Configuration method of the Startup class to access Json formatter.